gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-09-28-the-hidden-wordpress-license.md

 Let's say that Mullenweg is right, though, and WP Engine must do more for the WordPress community.
 OK, great: how much more?
 Should every company give a certain amount of time/money to WordPress or face Mullenweg's displeasure?
 Is Mullenweg the sole arbiter of the amount given?

 WordPress.org has a [Five for the Future program](https://wordpress.org/five-for-the-future/).
 It's a way for companies to give back to WordPress via employee time.
 In return, these companies are recognised and get a bit more of a say in the future of WordPress.
-But it's not a requirement for using WordPress for commercial purposes.
+I think this is a great idea, but it's not a requirement for using WordPress for commercial purposes.
 If WP Engine pledged to join this program, would things be mended with Automattic?
 At this point I doubt it.

 This is the thought that kept rolling around my head since the situation started.
 The scorched earth policy by Mullenweg makes it clear that there's a hidden license that you agree to when you use WordPress commercially.
 For most, it will never come into effect, but if you're big like WP Engine [or Godaddy before them](https://masterwp.com/mullenweg-godaddy-is-an-existential-threat-to-wordpress/), it may be enacted.